 Once approved by Council, a project manager is identified to be responsible for the effective control and monitoring of each project, including financial monitoring.
-The council has established a corporate property working group that meets regularly to monitor the council's assets and capital programme.
-Any projects that might exceed the agreed budget must be reported to the Head of Resources.
+The Council has established a corporate property working group and a capital programme working group, which meet regularly to monitor the council's assets and capital programme.
+Any projects that might exceed the agreed budget must be reported to the Director of Resources.
 If appropriate corrective action cannot be taken to bring the project back within budget, the additional costs will be reflected in the next update of the capital programme.
 Changes which result in an increase in the amount of an accepted tender or estimate by 10% or £50,000, whichever is the lower, will be reported to the relevant Policy Committee as soon as possible with an estimate of the probable new cost, and subsequently to full Council for approval of any additional expenditure.